brycekinsey/FormerPersonalWebsite-JekyllNeumorphism/README.md

 # This repository is an archive of one of Bryce Kinsey's former personal websites built using Jekyll and hosted by GitHub Pages.
-Please visit [JAMstack Themes]([github.com/brycekinsey/brycekinsey.github.io](https://github.com/brycekinsey/brycekinsey.github.io) to see the latest website repository.
+Please visit [github.com/brycekinsey/brycekinsey.github.io](https://github.com/brycekinsey/brycekinsey.github.io) to see the latest website repository.

 # Neumorphism <!-- omit in toc -->